autotwin/lessons/tdd.md

 ## Overview

-For the context herein, we define *Test Driven Design* (often appreviated as TDD), as a process of converting software requirements into tests that exist prior to the existing code used for computation.
-The TDD wiki [page](https://en.wikipedia.org/wiki/Test-driven_development) has a more formal definition, please read if for more context.
+For the context herein, we define *Test Driven Design* (often abbreviated as TDD), as a process of converting software requirements into tests that exist prior to the code code used for computation.
+The TDD wiki [page](https://en.wikipedia.org/wiki/Test-driven_development) has a more formal definition, please read it for more context.

 ## Three Approaches